Karen Kerschmann, LCSW

 When you make your plan, focus on the small steps and not the goal.
 Instead of writing down “I will lose 20 lbs this year”, break that larger resolution down into more manageable steps.
 This could look like, ‘I will drink more water’ and ‘do 10 jumping jacks a day’.

 After you accomplish small successes, find a way to celebrate!
-Don’t skip this step, because it is extremely important.
+Please don’t skip this step because it is extremely important.
 When you reward yourself, your brain will remember the dopamine rush and be more willing to do your bidding.
-Keep in mind the reward does not have to be big- many of my clients will say out loud ‘gold star!’ when they do something good.
-That’s the cognitive behavioral way of imprinting the good stuff into our brains in a fun and positive way.
+Remember that the reward does not have to be big- many of my clients will say ‘gold star!’ when they do something good.
+That’s the cognitive-behavioral way of imprinting the good stuff into our brains in a fun and positive way.

 Check out this blog from TED to give you some motivation!